stream-innovations/streampay-checkout/README.md

 ## Deployment

 StreamPay uses Firebase hosting for all its dApps.
-Resource targets for the zkCheckout are:
+Resource targets for the Checkout are:

 ### Available Hosts